nick335/crowdFundMain/README.md

 ## Questions
 - how to make the height of the popup background cover the entire height of the page automatically?
-- is there any other way to convert a number to a currency value other than the method i used, i used this method 'String.Format(new System.Globalization.CultureInfo("en-US"), "{0:C}", 5620000)' but it didn't work
+- is there any other way to convert a number to a currency value other than the method I used, I used this method 'String.Format(new System.Globalization.CultureInfo("en-US"), "{0:C}", 5620000)' but it didn't work
-- any suggestions to futher improve the project will be much apperaticated
+- any suggestions to further improve the project will be much apperaticated